-U.S. Department of JusticeOffice of Justice Programs Bureau of Justice Assistance
+U.S. Department of Justice Office of Justice Programs Bureau of Justice Assistance

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA) is seeking applications for providing training and technical assistance, and conducting outreach on the Safeguarding Children of Arrested Parents Model Policy.
-This program furthers the Department's mission by supporting effective policy, programs, sharing, and collaborations within state, local, and tribal agencies and communities.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA) is seeking applications for the Anti-Human Trafficking National Training and Technical Assistance for Enhanced Collaborative Model Law Enforcement Task Force Program.
+This program furthers the Department's mission by enhancing the capacity of state and local jurisdictions in preventing and reducing crime.